wp-plugins/wp-theater/readme.txt

 == Description ==
 WP Theater provides shortcodes for integrating **YouTube** and **Vimeo** video embeds and feeds into your posts or widgets.
 Some options include traditional embedding, single video previews, a wrapped "Theater" embed, and video listings from playlists, channels, user uploads and groups.
 WP Theater was built with developers in mind, those who need flexibility.
 With that said, great effort was put into making sure this plugin stayed simple.

+= Requirements =

+1. Tested on WordPress version 3.6 and later.
+Does not support Multisite, yet.
+1. PHP 5.3 or later with cURL

+= Usage =

 For parameters and their usage please visit:

 http://redshiftstudio.com/wp-theater/

-= Usage =  *ignore/remove the extra spaces that I can't get rid of here*

 **Boring Embed** - The classic
 `